Rolla (1805 ship)

 Rolla was a French brig launched in 1801 or 1803 (records differ), that came into British hands in 1804.
-She became a privateer and then a slaver, but before she was able to embark any slaves the French Navy captured her.
+She became a privateer and then a slave ship in the triangular trade in enslaved people, but before she was able to embark any captives the French Navy captured her.
 The British Royal Navy recaptured her and took her into service as HMS Rolla.
 She served in Sir Home Riggs Popham's attack on Buenos Aires.
 She returned to Britain in December 1807 and was laid up.
 The Admiralty sold her in 1810 and she became a merchant vessel.
 She was last listed in 1826, and may have been lost on the coast of Brazil in 1825.

 Career

 Merchantman

 Rolla entered Lloyd's Register in 1805.
 However, even before her listing she had received a letter of marque.
 Captain William Miller received the letter on 23 January 1805.
 The letter declares a rather large crew, suggesting that her owner, J. Ratcliffe, intended to use her as a privateer.
 The entry in the 1806 Lloyd's Register gives the name of Rolla's master as W. Byass, and her trade as Liverpool-Africa, indicating a slave-trader.
 Byass received a letter of marque on 24 August 1805.
 She sailed from Liverpool on 31 August 1805, but as she was on her way to gather slaves in West Africa the Spanish (or the French) captured her.